-There are times when you want your code to run after some time.
-In such cases, the core Timers module in Node.js is the best option to go with.
+Sometimes you want your code to run after some time.
+In such cases, the core Timers module in Node.js is the best option.

-When browsing the web, you must come across so many places where you find events on a web page after a set time.
-It could be a pop-up message, a notification, a sound, and the list are endless.
+While browsing the web, you should see many places where you get events on a web page after a set amount of time.
+It can be a pop-up message, a notification, or a sound and the list is endless.

-In this tutorial, I am going to walk you through all the functions under the Timers module which can make this happen!
+In this tutorial, we will learn about the Timers module and its function that can make this happen!

 What is the Timers Module in Node.js?